GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 * an open-source portfolio project.

 The platform must remain ambitious, but each step must be understandable, testable and connected to a real scientific concept.

-## 15. Current Project State

-AstroPhenomena Explorer is currently in a **conceptual consolidation and prototype audit phase**.

-The project is not starting from zero.
-Some experimental code, visualizations and Streamlit modules may already exist.

-However, existing code should not automatically be considered final architecture.

-The current objective is to:

-* clarify the long-term vision;
-* define the scientific and pedagogical foundations;
-* audit existing prototypes;
-* decide which parts are worth keeping;
-* separate experimental work from stable platform components;
-* prepare the transition from exploratory prototypes to a coherent architecture.

-The project should not freeze existing prototypes prematurely, but it should also avoid ignoring useful work that has already been done.

 ---